 I'm proud to call myself a South African-Kiwi!

-nutrition if we want to achieve optimal health and reverse the trend of elevating overweight / obesity and particularly, diabetes stats.
+This philosophy is ground in good science and logic, and in my opinion the way forward for nutrition if we want to achieve optimal health and reverse the trend of elevating overweight / obesity and particularly, Type 2 diabetes.

 In my practice, while I work with individuals with a diverse set of goals, my main specialty is the application of the whole food, carbohydrate-restriction approach to metabolic health and sports performance.

 At AUT, I teach and research nutrition.
 AUT is an organisation that supports academic freedom and the teaching and research of cutting edge work, no-matter how controversial it may be.
 I teach on the Sport & Recreation Programmes; and my research is conducted out of the Human Potential Centre.
 Here is my academic profile academic profile.